data-lessons/library-git-DEPRECATED/Git_lesson.md

 $ git commit -m 'second line of changes'
 ~~~

-Say we are very forgetful and have already forgotten what we changes we have made. **git log** allows us to look at what we have been doing to our git repository.
+Say we are very forgetful and have already forgotten what we changes we have made. `git log` allows us to look at what we have been doing to our Git repository.

 ~~~
 $ git status